ztyyLV/web-twain-docs/indepth/deployment/service.md

 * The service is blocked by plugins you have installed in the browser. (e.g. NoScript)
 * If you are accessing an HTTPS site on a Linux machine.

-The respective fix is listed below
+The respective fixes are listed below

 * Check the path `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64_16` and make sure you have [the correct files](#related-files-and-folders).
 * Check `Local Services` and make sure Dynamsoft Service is listed and Running.